 Juror speaks out

-In a new ITV documentary Ghislaine, Prince Andrew And The Paedophile, Scotty David further opened up about the trial.
+In an ITV documentary Ghislaine, Prince Andrew And The Paedophile, Scotty David further opened up about the trial.

 “The prosecution had to prove beyond a reasonable doubt that Ghislaine Maxwell was guilty of these crimes. and we all felt comfortable but the emotional toll it took on all of us after spending a week combing through all the evidence, all the testimony again, was, it was brutal,” he said.

-Defense lawyers say the revelations warrant a new trial.
-The juror has retained a lawyer.
-And Nathan said she’ll rule at a future date what will happen as a result of the revelations.
+The judge said she’ll rule at a future date what will happen as a result of the revelations.

 Reuters with additional reporting by AP